Quick-fire answers to our most frequently asked questions

 If you are travelling from the UK we would be delighted to arrange international flights for you.
 We can arrange flights from the UK to Japan with Virgin, BA, Emirates, Cathay Pacific and other airlines.
 If you would like international flights included please ask us for more details on the options available.

 International flights are not included as standard in our packages as we have clients coming to Japan from all over the world and like to give our clients the flexibility to make their own arrangements should this be more convenient.
 Even if you prefer to book your flights separately we are more than happy to provide advice and even look for where you might find the best fares.

 If you are joining a Small Group Tour then you will need to book flights in time to join that tour.
-For Self Guided Adventures or Fully Tailored you can of course travel whenever you like and we will fit the land arrangements around whichever flights you book.
+For Self-Guided Adventures or Exclusive Private Journeys you can of course travel whenever you like and we will fit the land arrangements around whichever flights you book.

-Traveling in Japan is a joy.
+Travelling in Japan is a joy.
 Public transport is fast, efficient, clean and punctual.
-All trains and most buses have sufficient English language signs and announcements, and with your InsideJapan Tours Info-Pack to guide you your adventures through Japan will be remarkably smooth and worry-free!
-As a further back up we have our own English speaking office in Japan and support is available 24/7 to help you with any unforeseen issues.
+All trains and most buses have sufficient English-language signs and announcements, and with your InsideJapan Tours Info-Pack to guide you, your adventures through Japan will be remarkably smooth and worry-free!
+As a further back-up we have our own English-speaking office in Japan who are available 24/7 to help you with any unforeseen issues.

 Visitors from the UK, US, Australia, Canada and many European countries do not need a visa to visit Japan.
 You can find a list of countries and regions that have visa exemption arrangements with Japan here:

 If your country of residence (or your passport country) does not have an exemption arrangement then you will need to apply for a visa through the Japanese Embassy in your country of residence.